 Are there specific things that females need to look at?
 Truly, everything that I’ve mentioned above matters to both male and female runners, but yes women have additional hormonal needs to consider.

 - Step 1 is to ensure you’re eating enough food.
 Too low of an intake is the fastest way to throw things out of whack.
+Your cortisol will increase leading to weight gain though you are working out.

 - Step 2 is to ensure you’re eating high nutrient meals to keep all your vitamin levels on point. (i.e. low vitamin D can mess with energy levels)